bigredmutt-bit/coherence-gravity/docs/index.md

 CFG suggests that:

-- **Gravitation is sensitive to classicality**, not just mass-energy.
+- Gravitation is sensitive to **classicality**, not just mass–energy.
 - The familiar “missing mass” phenomena may instead reflect an emergent scalar response of spacetime to decoherence.
 - A single mass scale \(M_0\) and a universal \(A/r\) term can explain:
   - flat rotation curves,